technosadique/laravel10/laravel-multiauth/README.md

 steps to set up project locally

+Technology used: laravel 10, xampp, composer and bootstrap

+download and unzip project folder from GIT and put it under htdocs folder

+go to command line and go to your project folder

 Create a database called laravel10

 Update your .env file with the correct DB credentials: